 Since 2002, iPhotos and Photos on the Mac have always offered the ability to create books, cards, and calendars, as well as to order prints of favorite photos.
-With the recent update to macOS 10.13.6, Apple has quietly announced that it will no longer offer Photos Print Products after September 30, 2018.
-The announcement comes in the form of a dialog that appears when selecting any of the File > Create options in Photos:
+With the recent update to macOS 10.13.6, Apple quietly announced that it would no longer offer Photos Print Products after September 30, 2018.
+The announcement came in the form of a dialog that appears when selecting any of the File > Create options in Photos:

 The project extensions described in the dialog have actually been available for some time, primarily for those who wanted an alternative to Apple’s Photos Print Products.

 Related article: How to Combine Multiple Photos Libraries Into a Single Library